Lut99/rust-build/README.md

 ```

+### API
+In general, the `rust-build` library uses the following approach to defining a build.

+The main approach of the library's API is to consider most build targets to be a transformation on files (very similar to how Makefile considers them).

 ## Contributing
 If you want to contribute to this project, or have any questions or comments, feel free to drop an issue in the [issues](https://github.com/Lut99/rust-build/issues) page.
 Please tag your issue appropriately.